Kirstin813/L4-Individual-Project/src/readme.md

         cd ~/Desktop
 		git clone https://github.com/Kirstin813/L4-Individual-Project.git

-Now that you have the project local.
-You can create a local live server on Visual Studio Code using this link https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer
+Now that you have the project locally.
+You can create a local live server on Visual Studio Code using this link https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer to host the webpages on your local device.

 Alternatively, to view the web-pages and this project, it is already hosted on GitHub pages and can be view from https://kirstin813.github.io/L4-Individual-Project/